mit-submit/submit-users-guide/source/starting.rst

 Getting started
 ---------------

-We allow login to the subMIT pool using ssh keys with authentication done through LDAP.
+We allow login to the SubMIT pool using ssh keys with authentication done through LDAP.
 Once, you have uploaded your ssh keys, you will also be given a home and work directory in which you can directly start working.
 This section will guide you on how to set up your ssh keys and upload them to the submit portal to allow login as well as describe the initial resources available to you.

 How to get an account
 ~~~~~~~~~~~~~~~~~~~~~

-If you already have a general MIT account then getting access to subMIT is easy.
+If you already have a general MIT account then getting access to SubMIT is easy.
 You only need to upload your ssh key to the `submit portal <https://submit-portal.mit.edu/>`_.

 You might be prompted for not being authorized to access the portal.
 Please, follow the instructions on the screen.